# #

 And then he went inside.

 It was a scene of carnage.
 Blood was everywhere: on the floor, on the walls and pillars, on the hangings.
 Khamasur lay naked in the middle of the room in a welter of gore, and Deimo went to him first.
-For all the blood on his body, only a small amount of it was his; cuts and abrasions on his hands from the blows he had given, and a shallow cut on his arm that looked as if it came from a knife.
+For all the blood on his body, only a small amount of it was his; cuts and abrasions on his hands from the blows he had given, and a long shallow cut on his arm that looked as if it came from a knife.

-Deimo heard a soft sound, and looking up he saw the runner boy, Oso, on the balcony, cowering hard against the railing.
+Deimo heard a soft sound, and looking up he saw the runner boy, Oso, on the balcony, cowering hard against the balustrade.
 He was shivering in shock, staring with his gaze fixed on Khamasur.

 Deimo rose and came forward, then stepped between the boy and his Master to block his view, crouching down a few feet away.
 The boy was spattered with blood; on his clothes, on his face, and in his pale hair.
 “Oso,” Deimo said softly.
 “Oso.”
 He reached out his hand and the boy cringed, but his eyes lost the fixed stare and tracked to Deimo.
 “Oso, are you alright?
 Are you hurt?”
 Deimo kept his voice soft, soothing.
 The boy shook his head.